splunk/public-o11y-docs/README.md

 ## Providing feedback in the future

 We encourage all contributors to refer to the new platform for future contributions and updates.
-If you have any questions regarding this transition or require assistance, please contact us at splunk-o11y-cloud-docs@cisco.com.
+If you have any questions regarding this transition or require assistance, please get in touch with us at splunk-o11y-cloud-docs@cisco.com.

 We sincerely appreciate your understanding and cooperation during this transition period.